 There are several programs out there for retailers to use to help keep up with new shipping options.
 Amazon - one of the large retailers started Amazon Prime, a paid membership to get free shipping.
 This has been hugely successful (profitable) for them, and it's not only successful for Amazon.
 Constellation has implemented a very similar program called 'Star Shipping' where consumers pay for a membership and can get $0 shipping from any of their Constellation's USA brands.

-For smaller wineries, a program like 46Brix, which is the same as Amazon Prime or Star Shipping, is designed so that consumers can pick from a large number of wineries and get $0 shipping from any of them.
-Wineries on average see a 3 times increase in consumer spending once the consumer signs up for 46Brix.
+For smaller wineries, a program like 46Brix, which is similar to Amazon Prime or Star Shipping, is designed so that consumers can pick from a large number of wineries and get $0 shipping from any of them.
+Wineries on average see a 108% increase in consumer spending once the consumer signs up for 46Brix.

 Beyond a consumer-facing program, the Wine Institute offers their association a discount on FedEx rates.
 They can do this by using the power and lure of many wineries to help FedEx ship more volume.
 Vin65 just launched something similar with UPS, called Easy Ship.
 Vin65's parent company, WineDirect, partnered with UPS which means great UPS rates are passed along while providing a direct integration to make printing labels and emailing or texting tracking numbers a simple process.